 6. Spectacular Hiking

 Being in the central highlands of Bali, there is a great choice of walks and treks in Munduk.
-The half-day hike around the Munduk Waterfalls definitely takes the cake for my favorite trek in Munduk.
+The half-day hike around the Munduk Waterfalls definitely takes the cake as my favorite trek in Munduk.

 Another great walk in Munduk is to the Twin Lakes Viewpoint which offers stunning views of Buyan and Tambingan Lakes.
 It can be done either as part of a half-day guided tour or on your own.